Bobingstern/Tarnished/README.md

     - Prints the current position's static evaluation for the side to move
 - `go softnodes <nodes>`
     - Start search with a soft node limit (only checked once per iteration of deepening)
+- `setoption name UCI_ShowWDL value <bool>`
+    - This will display the WDL values computed from the eval.
+Default is false.
+    - **NOTE:** The centipawn scores are RAW network values and not yet normalized, thus WDL makes use of Stockfish's normalization values.
+This will be updated soon.
 - `bench`
     - Runs an OpenBench style benchmark on 50 positions.
 Alternatively run `./tarnished bench`
  - `datagen name Threads value <threads>`